IPS-Eye-White

 In other words, The church wasn't founded but empowered on Pentecost.

-One of the times that Jesus used the word ekklesia, only supports the fact that the church was already in existence.
+Jesus' use of ekklesia in Matthew 18 supports the fact that the church was already in existence.
 It would not make sense for Jesus to instruct His disciples on to how to discipline a member of a church that didn't yet exist .

 "If your brother sins, go and show him his fault in private; if he listens to you, you have won your brother.
 "But if he does not listen to you, take one or two more with you, so that By the mouth of two or three witnesses every fact may be confirmed.
 "If he refuses to listen to them, tell it to the church (ekklesia); and if he refuses to listen even to the church (ekklesia), let him be to you as a Gentile and a tax collector.
 (Matthew 18:15-17 NASB)